 To obtain an accommodation certificate for a place in a dormitory, after a successful dormitory application students must submit the move-in application (via Neptun), thereby accepting the conditions outlined in the request.
 Additionally, payment of the dorm fees for the first semester of the chosen study period is required.

-The application will open in May and will be processed on a first-come, first-served basis.
+The application is expected to open in the middle of June and will be processed on a first come, first-served basis.
 Applications will be assessed promptly, subject to availability.
 If the available places are full, you are advised to explore alternative options as soon as possible.

 Gellért Campus Dormitory: Located near Móricz Zsigmond Boulevard, just a short metro ride from the university’s main building (Fővám tér) on the M4 line, making it easily accessible by public transport.